How to Beat the UK Plastic Tax in 2024

 The Environmental Impact of Plastic

 Plastic waste takes decades to decompose.
 A plastic water bottle can take up to 450 years to break down.
-Millions of animals are killed by plastic every year due to entanglement or starvation.
+What’s more, when plastic eventually disintegrates, the tiny pieces are known as microplastics.

 Why Is the 2022 Plastic Tax Important?

-It started with the Plastic Bag Tax in October 2015, which reduced the use of plastic bags by a staggering 95%
+It started with the Plastic Bag Tax in October 2015, which reduced the use of plastic bags by a staggering 95%.

-But the plastic problem continues to be an issue.
 The government has also banned the manufacture and sale of cosmetic products that contain microbeads, pledged £20 million to combat plastic pollution and banned plastic straws, stirrers and cotton buds in October 2020.

 The plastic tax aims to provide businesses with an economic incentive to use as much recycled plastic in their packaging as possible.
 As a result, the demand for recycled plastic will increase, hopefully prompting the increased collection of plastic waste to be recycled.